Syed-Abdullah-G/haversine-distance-calculator/README.md

 - Python 3.x

-No external dependencies are required (uses only the standard library).
+> ✅ No external dependencies required – uses only the Python standard library.

 ---